Skip to content

 Archaeobotanical Studies

 Current archaeobotanical studies cover a large number of research themes.
 Plant subsistence is widely addressed by archaeobotanists from the very beginnings of the discipline.
-Palaeovegetation and past environmental conditions are also regular subjects in the archaeobotanical literature, especially through pollen and charcoal analyses.
+Palaeovegetation and past environmental conditions are also regular subjects in archaeobotanical literature, especially through pollen and charcoal analyses.
 Fuel use is a part of the long-lasting discussion in archaeobotany in terms of dung burning as fuel and how to identify dung in the plant material.
-In case of plant micro-remains, phytolith and starch analyses provide important information on past food habits.
+In the case of plant micro-remains, phytolith and starch analyses provide important information on past food habits.